 Hypothesis:

-User testing revealed that over 90% of users found even the reduced transparency difficult to work with and unappealing.
-When presented with mock-ups that used varying levels of transparency they expressed a strong preference for no transparency.
-For this reason all menus were updated to be fully opaque.
+Further user testing revealed that over 90% of users still found even the reduced transparency difficult to work with and unappealing.
+When shown alternative mock-ups with varying levels of transparency, users expressed a strong preference for completely opaque menus.
+Based on this feedback, all menus were updated to be fully opaque, ensuring clear, legible content without distraction from the waveform display.

 Initial menu transparency approach